 Apps are iterative, whether they are minimum viable products or mature, polished, and fully functional.
 Ensuring that you update the app experience and add new features and personalized content regularly will help keep users interested and engaged.
-By using analytics, tracking user behaviour, and listening to user feedback, you can determine what your users want and what features of the app are driving usage, which can be used to inform product roadmapping and ensure the updates you make are compelling and valuable to your users.
+By using analytics, tracking user behavior, and listening to user feedback, you can determine what your users want and what features of the app are driving usage, which can be used to inform product road mapping and ensure the updates you make are compelling and valuable to your users.

 App engagement and user retention are equally, if not more important than user acquisition.
 Converting users to loyal, long-term customers will help increase average lifetime value (LTV) and generate more revenue for your app.
-The above methods can significantly improve user engagement and retention to ensure that your application has impact in the highly competitive app landscape.
+The above methods can significantly improve user engagement and retention to ensure that your application has an impact in the highly competitive app landscape.